hxlnt/nobadmemories.com/src/render/posts/paint-3d-is-like-ms-paint-but-um-in-3d.html.md

 You can export files as flat graphics or as 3D files, which is pretty cool.

-Anyway, yeah, two thumbs up for free, dead-simple, up-and-running art things.
-It's not Maya, it doesn't do what Blender does, but it is fun.
+Anyway, yeah, two thumbs up for dead-simple, up-and-running art things.
+Again, it's definitely not ZBrush, it doesn't do what Blender does, but it is fun.
+And free.

 And for the first time ever, I'm actually considering making a 3D video game with this.
 I *am* full of dumb ideas, after all.